ZenderB3D/pp_docs/docs/Features/setbparent.md

 >scroll mousewheel up/down - cycle bone layer visibility of the active armature.
 >Q - Restore original bone layers visibility state
 >W - Relative on/off(obj. to arm. only)
 >E - Switch 1st armature (arm. to arm. only)
+>ESC - Cancel
+>LMB - select/confirm
+>RMB - deselect/cancel
->middle mousebutton and numpad for camera control
+>Middle mousebutton and numpad for camera control

 Other things to know: